-To better understand the financial health of the business, the sustainable growth rate should be computed for a number of companies that operate in the same industry.
+To better understand the financial health of the business, its sustainable growth rate should be compared with a number of companies that operate in the same industry.
 If some other firms operating in this industry see ratios that are, on average, lower than Mary’s, we can conclude that the business is growing quickly and outperforming its competition.

 This would imply that it may be best for Mary’s to utilize equity financing over debt financing due to the cash flow constraints that come with interest payments.
 Mary’s may also choose to pursue a more aggressive corporate development strategy in order to sustain its growth and further penetrate the market.